flyx/OpenGLAda/README.md

 (Substitute `windows` with `x11` or `quartz` if needed.)

-## Detailed Instructions
+## Detailed Installation & Compilation Instructions

+Each section has in its title the major version numbers of the environment in which it has been tested.
+Chances are that the instructions also work with other versions (e.g. on Windows 7 instead of Windows 10).

-### Windows / GNAT GPL 2017 / GLFW 3
+### Windows 10 / GNAT GPL 2017 / GLFW 3

  * Download and install GNAT GPL 2017 Windows x86 from [AdaCore's Libre Site][1].
 We assume you install it to `C:\GNAT\2017`.
-Make sure the `bin` folder is in he path of your shell (whichever you are using).
+Make sure the `bin` folder is in the `PATH` of your shell.
  * Download *32-bit Windows binaries* from the [GLFW download section][14] (tested with GLFW 3.2.1).
  * Open the zip folder and copy the file `glfw3.dll` from the `lib-mingw` folder into `C:\GNAT\2017\lib`.
  * Open your shell and navigate to the root folder of OpenGLAda.
 Execute:

-        gprbuild -P opengl_test.gpr -XWindowing_System=windows -XGLFW_Version=3
+        gprbuild -p -P opengl_test.gpr -XWindowing_System=windows -XGLFW_Version=3

+   This should produce executables in the `bin` folder inside OpenGLAda.
+ * You can now either add `C:\TDM-GCC-64\lib` to your `PATH` or copy the `glfw3.dll` from there to the `bin` folder.
+One of those two options is necessary so that the binaries can find the dll.
+ * Some of the test binaries require to be launched from the `bin` folder as working directory because they are loading shader files from hardcoded paths.
+ * Keep in mind that you need to spread the `glfw3.dll` alongside your binaries for them to work.

+### Windows 10 / TDM-GCC 64bit / GLFW 3

+These instructions are for building 64bit binaries on Windows.

+ * Download and install the 64bit TDM-GCC compiler from [here][15].
+In the installation wizard, make sure to check the (by default unchecked) *ada* option.
+Make sure the `bin` folder is in the `PATH` of your shell.
+ * Download `gpr-tools.zip` from [here][16] and extract its contents to the folder where you installed TDM-GCC (e.g. `C:\TDM-GCC-64\`).
+ * Download the *64-bit Windows binaries* from the [GLFW download section][14] (tested with GLFW 3.2.1).
+ * Open the zip folder and copy the file `glfw3.dll` from the `lib-mingw-w64` folder into `C:\TDM-GCC-64\lib`.
+ * Open your shell and navigate to the root folder of OpenGLAda.
+Execute:

+        gprbuild -p -P opengl_test.gpr -XWindowing_System=windows =XGLFW_Version=3

- * This should produce executables in the `bin` folder inside OpenGLAda.
-Now copy the `glfw3.dll` to that `bin` folder.
+   This should produce executables in the `bin` folder inside OpenGLAda.
- * You should now be able to start the executables either by double-click using the explorer or from the shell.
+ * You can now either add `C:\TDM-GCC-64\lib` to your `PATH` or copy the `glfw3.dll` from there to the `bin` folder.
+One of those two options is necessary so that the binary can find the dll.
+ * Some of the test binaries require to be launched from the `bin` folder as working directory because they are loading shader files from hardcoded paths.
  * Keep in mind that you need to spread the `glfw3.dll` alongside your binaries for them to work.